jarrettmeyer/jarrettmeyer.github.io/_posts/2019-07-23-odds-ratio-in-r.md

 ---
 date: 2019-07-23
 layout: post
 title: "Calculating Odds Ratio in R"
 tags: r statistics
+description: How to use epidemiology tools compute odds ratios between clinical study treatments
+thumbnail: /assets/images/r-logo.svg
 ---

 I have been working on several [volcano plots](https://observablehq.com/@jarrettmeyer/volcano-plot) lately.
 That means I've been pouring through many thousands of records of clinical trial data.
 Typically, when we give a patient a higher dose, we fix whatever indicator we are trying to remedy, and we also see a greater rate of adverse events (AEs).
 Volcano plots give us the ability to quickly discern just how much frequency of AE increases as dose increases.